iamsayan/wp-last-modified-info/README.md

 * You can also add template tags to your theme files.
 Go to the FAQ section for more information.
 * Elementor Dynamic Tags support with 'dateModified' schema markup.
 * Send Email Notification when anyone makes changes to any post of your website.
+* Tested with Yoast SEO, Rank Math, All in One SEO Pack, SEOPress, Schema and many other plugins.
 * And you can customize all and everything.

 ### Compatibility ###